 - A free book for those who attend the workshop sessions

-- Picnic and informal interaction with School of Religion and Seminary faculty
+- Cookout and informal interaction with School of Religion and Seminary faculty

 - Keep in mind that we are not looking for the “perfect” sermon.
 Can you stand up in front of a group of people and with some degree of confidence and clarity say what God has said in His Word?
 That’s what we’re looking for.

 - Do not view the Preaching Conference as a contest.
-Don’t work hard to advance.
-Work hard to grow in your ability to communicate God’s Word.
-Let God determine who advances and who does not.
+Work hard to grow in your ability to communicate God’s Word and avoid the temptation to compare yourself with others.

 - We do not assume that every participant has the same level of preaching experience, giftedness, sense of calling to the ministry, and preaching style.
 Our desire is to work with you where you are and take you to the next level.